krakjoe/mimus/README.md

 		/*
 		* Shall tell mimus to add a validator to Path
 		* Note: Validators will be executed after all other conditions before returning,
-		*	Validators will be bound to the correct object before invokation
+		*	Validators will be bound to the correct object before invocation
 		*	Validators that return false will raise exceptions
 		*	Validators should have the prototype function($retval = null)
 		*/